Facts About Russian Blue Cats | What You Need To Know About These Kitties – Traits, Health Issues, Price And More

 Russian Blue Traits

 The Russian Blue is a highly intelligent cat with a gentle and docile nature.
-They’re devoted and affectionate with their human family.
+They’re devoted and affectionate to their human families.

 Many Russian Blues enjoy cuddling and make good lap cats.
 They are particularly good choices for the elderly.
 They form very strong bonds with their owners and make ideal companions.